smithsa/smithsa-jekyll/_posts/2018-10-29-building-a-train-tracking-alexa-skill-with-ask-node-js-sdk.md

 ```

 These functions above should help me parse the data that I get from the CTA.
-If you want to see the final file you can look in `lambda/custom/help.js` for the final file.
+If you want to see the final file you can look in `lambda/custom/helper.js` for the final file.

 ## Building the Interaction Model
 I’ve gotten the helper functions out the way.
-Now I define my interaction model.
+Now I should define my interaction model.
 This is the part where the voice interface that users use to interact with the skill is defined.
 It lives in a JSON file called `en-US.json` which is located in the `models` folder.

 ### Intents
 An intent represents an action that fulfills a user's spoken request.
 The default intents are named: AMAZON.CancelIntent, AMAZON.StopIntent, and AMAZON.HelpIntent in the file.
 I want a specific intent to get the train estimates so I will create an entry into `interactionModel.languageModel.intents` named `TrainArrivalEstimatesRequest`.